DanTcheche/DanTcheche/README.md

 # Hello, there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px">
 My name is Dan, and I'm from Argentina.
 Currenly I'm a Lead Developer at Light-it.
-Working in Django and Vue.js mainly.
+Working in FastAPI and React mainly.

 ## Technologies and tools: